rdsea/bigdataplatforms/faq.md

 It is unfortunately that we have to reject our registration when our resource is not enough.
 In this case, you might be interested in free auditing (follow the course without assignment submission/access).

+### I have registered the course long before the registration deadline and before many others, is it unfair to reject my registration

+The registration time has no effect to the acceptance/rejection.
+See also [the official document here](https://wiki.aalto.fi/display/SISEN/Registration+for+courses#Registrationforcourses-Differenttypesofregistration).

+### I forgot to register and the deadline has passed just an hour ago, can I register?

+Unfortunately: **No**.
+The deadline has set and there is a reason for that: we need it to determine the acceptances and planning due to our limited resource.
+The registration period is very long, giving enough time for people to decide.
+Furthermore, it is a manual selection so all the registrations can be confirmed only after the deadline has passed.
+If you are interested in the course, you can always register in advance.

+### I am a bachelor student, I have fulfilled all prerequisites, why my registration is still rejected?

+The course is for advanced master students: from the 2nd semester of the first year master study.
+In principle, it does not accept bachelor students(unlike some other master courses which accept bachelor students).

 ### What kind of jobs requires me to learn this course?
 We can talk a lot during the course but here some facts: